danielquinn/django-encrypted-filefield/README.rst

 All you have to do is change the file fields and you've got encrypted files

 .. code:: python

-    # settings.py

-    DEFF_SALT = b"The secret key.
-This should be long."
-    DEFF_PASSWORD = b"The password.
-This should be long too."
-    DEFF_FETCH_URL_NAME = "whatever-url-name-you-want"

     # my_app/models.py